 Cupcake would probably tell me not to post anything as contentious as this as it rivals politics and religion as the third rail in conversation these days.
 However, she pointed out one thing I concede grudgingly.
 When you sign up, as we did in the mid-sixties and the early seventies (or were drafted), we signed on fully well knowing there were going to be things that went boom in the middle of the night, people shooting at you on purpose and the general mayhem of war.

 I’m sure there were a few of you much like Lt.
 Dan.
 [My father , my grandfather, my great grandfather , my great great…. etc. all served.]
 We called them gung ho.
 That was one part of my problem.
 The other was the Hampton Roads Civil Court magnanimously agreeing to let me off since I agreed to sign up in the Air Force at the end of the summer to avoid prosecution for reckless driving, speeding (95 mph in a 35 mph zone), evading and escaping a duly sworn officer of the law, eight red light failures to heed, fifteen stop signs (failure to stop completely- or at all), traveling the wrong way on a one-way street, and open container(s).
 Almost forgot.
 The potential felony that would have queered the whole deal was for throwing eggs at the uuuuunmarked po-lice car.
 Officer Rohrbach was not amused.
 Neither was the judge.
 Funny how consigning me to being conscripted into the military was considered punishment.
 When you’re 18, you’re bulletproof.
 It’s also one hell of an inducement to enlist and be quick about it.
+My draft number was 39.

 Going to war is not always combat but eventually the bad guys cheat and attack the non-combatants like clerks, cooks et cetera in the rear areas.
 When this happens, your MOS suddenly changes to Eleven Bravo.
 VA cannot comprehend this because the Army never handed out Combat Infantryman Badges after the dust settled.
 This complicates your stressor testimony if you are filing for PTSD.
-You are virtually at the mercy of the USCRUR to dig through the National Archives to unearth the Officer’s Daily report that will substantiate your contentions.
+You are virtually at the mercy of the USCRUR to dig through the National Archives to unearth the DA Form 1595 Officer’s Daily Log that will substantiate your contentions.

 Add to that and say that not all of us have the same rubberband upstairs in our noggins.
 Some break it or irrevocably stretch that elastic fan belt that holds the brain box together and makes it work so well.
 It’s like Tinnitus.
 If you have it, you sure as hell know.
 It’s pretty much the same for a bent brain.
 It works but some parts have a knocking sound or are just plain ornery and don’t always want to operate according to the user’s manual.
 You don’t know why.
 The problem is for others to fathom because it sure as hell doesn’t bug you upstairs.
 Right?